ThomasMattDean/nate-td/README.md

 ## Details

 - The [validators](https://validators.readthedocs.io/en/latest/) package is used to validate urls.
 Any urls not judged to be valid by the definition provided in these docs will return an error.
-- Numbers such as '4' and phrases such as '4hr' are treated as words.
+- Numbers such as '4' and phrases such as '4hr' are treated as words as will any misspellings.
 - Only ascii based text is currently supported, any non ascii characters will be removed and no error will be raised.
 - The symbol '&' and the word 'and' have a combined score, returned as 'and'.
 - The top fifty words are retrieved and are returned in descending order of occurrences.